Te Whareora O Tikipunga

 Our surgery is located at 1/157 Kiripaka Road, Tikipunga, Whangarei.

-Our team is made up of 4 GPs (see details below under General Practitioners) along with a Nurse Practitioner, two Practice Nurses, and a Primary Care Practice Assistant.
+Our team is made up of 4 GPs (see details below under General Practitioners) along with two Practice Nurses, an Enrolled Nurse, a Plunket Nurse, Physiotherapist, a Health Improvement Practitioner, a Health Coach and a Social Worker.

 We are also a teaching practice, meaning that from time to time we may have a PGY2 (2nd Yr Doctor), a GP Registrar (training to specialise in General Practice), and/or medical/nursing students based with us.

-We are an AED practice meanijng we have an automated external defibrillator onsite.
+We are an AED practice meaning we have an automated external defibrillator with trained staff onsite.

 8:30 AM to 5:00 PM.